dwyl/learn-elixir/code-reuse-hexpm.md

 mix deps.get
 ```

-That will download the dependency from Hex.pm.
+This will download the dependency from Hex.pm.

 ## Functions

 As always, our first step is to create the user story issue
 that describes what we are aiming to achieve: